ameknite/rust-ci-cd-template/README.md

 ## Other workflows

 This template uses [workflow call](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and [workflow dispatch](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) to reuse workflows and be able to run them individually.
-So you can run various jobs of the ci/ci workflow independently.
+So you can run various jobs of the ci/cd workflows independently.

 Some workflows to consider: